opensensorhub/osh-addons/sensors/positioning/sensorhub-driver-nmeaais/README.md

 | Fill bits | `0` | Padding bits added to final payload |
 | Checksum | `6A` | NMEA XOR checksum |

+**Supported sentence types:** This driver only processes sentences beginning with `!AIVDM` (messages received from other vessels) or `!AIVDO` (own-vessel transmissions).
+All other NMEA sentences arriving on the configured port — such as GPS fix sentences (`$GPGGA`, `$GPRMC`) — are silently ignored.
+This means the driver can safely share a UDP port carrying mixed NMEA traffic without producing errors or garbled output.

 ---

 ## Hardware Requirements